Teru-dot-png/notes-forcts/note/Coding/Tails notes/game notes for tails' game.md

-how im goin to code in collisions how im going to make npcs how do i add difficulty and challange floor collision instead of whole wa
+how im goin to code in collisions how im going to make npcs how do i add difficulty and challange floor collision instead of whole wall